 - Signed W-9

-- Business bank account set up
+- Business bank account

 - Carrier packet ready to send

-- Vehicle registration — truck and trailer
+- Vehicle registration, truck and trailer

 - Annual DOT inspection current

-- ELD installed and working
+- ELD installed and working if required

 - IFTA decals if multi-state